Going Away to College: Reception

 A live rendition of the song was included on the band's 2000 album The Mark, Tom, and Travis Show (The Enema Strikes Back!).
 In the recording, Hoppus substitutes the lyric "But you're so beautiful to me" with "But you're so beautiful, Skye Leigh," a reference to his wife, Skye Everly.
 The Welsh indie rock group Los Campesinos! covered the song in 2014 at several live shows, and in a session for satellite radio station SiriusXMU.
+Singer-songwriter Madi Diaz released a Bandcamp cover of the song as part of a full-album cover in 2025.

 In a 2020 Nylon piece, drummer Chuck Comeau of Simple Plan singled out "College" among the pop-punk songs he wished he had written, confessing, "that song was so poignant and powerful to me."

 Personnel

 Adapted from Enema of the States liner notes.